Close Menu

 Facebook LinkedIn Pinterest Email

-The iWOC TRIO controller, created by Mahle, was built to operate electric bikes like the Orbea Vibe H30.
+The iWOC TRIO controller, developed by Mahle, was designed to operate electric bikes such as the Orbea Vibe H30.

-For many e-bike riders, this controller is not so straightforward, and I support that statement.
+For many e-bike riders, this controller is not straightforward, and I agree with that statement.

-This guide offers some basic information on how to start using the Mahle iWOC TRIO.
+This guide provides basic information on how to get started with this Mahle controller.

-Mahle decided to use color coding to indicate the battery power left.
+Mahle decided to use color coding to indicate the remaining battery power.
 This is based on percentage (%).

 • White – more than 75%